siyuan668/seagrass-UNet/README.md

 # U-Net: Semantic Segmentation for Seagrass

-Fined tune the U-Net for Seagrass Semantic Segmentation.
+Fine tune the U-Net for Seagrass Semantic Segmentation.

 ## Quick start